EaryChow/Blender-AgX-Resolve/README.md

 Offset added to the Working middle grey point in Log state.
 When offset is 0, the working Log middle grey is at where the working log would encode from linear 0.18, in othe words, lin_to_log(0.18).

 ## Log2 Min and Max Stop
-These two settings are only used when the working Log is set to `Generic Log`, which is a user controlled pure Log2 curve.
+These two settings are only used when the working Log is set to `Generic Log2`, which is a user controlled pure Log2 curve.

 ## Per-Channel Hue Flight
 Controls the strength of the Per-Channel Hue Flight, 0 means completely chromaticity-linear, 1 means compeletely per-channel, default is set to 0.4 for matching Blender.